fedp15/azure-python-function-app/README.md

 # azure-python-function-app
-template and documentation to build an Azure function app in python
+template and documentation to build an Azure function app in python.

 ## Requirements
 Locally: